opendistro/for-elasticsearch-docs/docs/troubleshoot/tls.md

 ### Check for special characters and whitespace in DNs

-The Security plugin uses the [string representation of Distinguished Names (RFC1779)](https://www.ietf.org/rfc/rfc1779.txt) when validating node certificates.
+The security plugin uses the [string representation of Distinguished Names (RFC1779)](https://www.ietf.org/rfc/rfc1779.txt) when validating node certificates.

 If parts of your DN contain special characters (e.g. a comma), make sure you escape it in your configuration: